August 24, 2019

 In the interests of better documenting this important, ongoing debate, the bibliography to this interview is arranged chronologically, in an attempt to give a picture of some of the key publications in which the debate has taken place up to the present.
 Most of the publications referred to in the interview are to be found in this chronological section, but a few other works, more peripheral to the debate, are listed separately in the more usual ‘works cited’ section below.

-Julian Strube is working on a postdoc project at the University of Heidelberg, Germany, on “Tantra Within the Context of a Global Religious History of the Nineteenth and Twentieth Centuries,” focusing on the exchanges between Bengali and Western intellectuals in colonial Bengal.
-He will soon take up a new position in the Cluster of Excellence “Religion and Politics” at the University of Münster, examining exchanges between Unitarians and Bengali intellectuals in the nineteenth century.
+Julian Strube was, at the time of recordning, working on a postdoc project at the University of Heidelberg, Germany, on “Tantra Within the Context of a Global Religious History of the Nineteenth and Twentieth Centuries,” focusing on the exchanges between Bengali and Western intellectuals in colonial Bengal.
+He has now taken up a new position in the Cluster of Excellence “Religion and Politics” at the University of Münster, examining exchanges between Unitarians and Bengali intellectuals in the nineteenth century.
 The leading themes of his research are the relationship between religion and politics, as well as the debates about the meaning of religion, science, and philosophy since the nineteenth century.
 He has published widely on many fascinating topics, and is currently co-editing the volume Theosophy Across Boundaries with Hans-Martin Krämer for the State University of New York Press.

 A Chronological Bibliography of ‘Western Esotericism’ and the Debate Around its Scholarly Usefulness: